awabrao/Awab-Portfolio-2/README.md

-  # Portfolio Single Page Application
+  # Awab Porfolio

-  This is a code bundle for Portfolio Single Page Application.
-The original project is available at https://www.figma.com/design/ukDmgsAZrpQu8hFldRI7Jl/Portfolio-Single-Page-Application.
+  This is a code bundle for Awab Porfolio.
+The original project is available at https://www.figma.com/design/0mFkppQ5eXoNcTLTJ7eliz/Awab-Porfolio.

   ## Running the code